Syntax-Sculptor/isaac-modding-guidebook/Chapter 2 - Introduction to Lua/Section 1 - Hello World.md

 print("Goodbye!")
 ```

-"Hello World!" would print out first followed by "Goodbye!"
+"Hello World!" would print out first, followed by "Goodbye!"

 # Use Cases of Print

 While seemingly simple, `print` is a powerful debugging tool.
 You can use it to:
-    - Verify if a specific portion of your code is being executed.
+  - Check if a specific portion of your code is being executed.
-    - Print out the value of variables (to be covered in a later section) to check their contents.
+  - Print out certain values or variables (to be covered in a later chapter) to better understand what's happening in your code.

 > ℹ️ **What About Other Debugging Methods?**